-This sort of public-public cooperation, involving the provision of digital services against a costrecovery mechanism, may raise regulated procurement issues if it involves a public-sector entity as a 'purchaser'.
+This sort of public-public cooperation, involving the provision of digital services against a cost-recovery mechanism, may raise regulated procurement issues if it involves a public-sector entity as a 'purchaser'.
 EU Directive 2014/24/EU on public procurement [R44] applies to contracts for pecuniary interest concluded in writing between one or more economic operators and a contracting authority, and having as their object the execution of works, the supply of products or the provision of services.
 The term 'contracting authority' include entities such as the state, regional or local authorities and 'bodies governed by public law', which are in essence entities influenced or financed by another public body or by the state [R45].
-Most publicly funded universities, research infrastructures and research facilities are caught by the definition of a 'body governed by public law', and, therefore, will be considered as 'contracting authorities' and be subject to the rules set out in Directive 2014/24/EU on public procurement.1
+Most publicly funded universities, research infrastructures and research facilities are caught by the definition of a 'body governed by public law', and, therefore, will be considered as 'contracting authorities' and be subject to the rules set out in Directive 2014/24/EU on public procurement when they act as a 'purchaser'.7